snowman-repos/book/project_managers/README.md

 Of course, there’s no denying that an agenda and/or kickoff document are necessary to keep the activities on track.
 You can either use Usability.gov’s question-driven kickoff document or a more lightweight option, like Mozilla’s kickoff wiki or Pivotal Labs’ “Product Definition Exercise” (PDF).

 Adhering to a set of principles will keep you from going off track.
-Kevin Hoffman again provides a framework that will help whether your kickoff is in-person or remote:
 Base the agenda on the research.
 Ideas and challenges that surface during research or stakeholder interviews should be front and center on the agenda.
-Be as inclusive as possible.
-Including too many people up front is better than forgetting a stakeholder until you’re close to launch.
-Build activities around risk-free exploration.
 The kickoff process should explore the full potential of what is possible.
 So, leave egos at the door.
-Incorporate fun and creativity.
-Don’t be afraid to make it weird.
-Besides, team members might be thrilled to break from a traditional format.

 #### Review